-5. Action: Shift Consultant Invoicing and Payment to the Finance Department
+5. Action: Shift Consultant Invoice Payment to the Finance Department

-Review and payment of consultant invoices should be transferred from the management assistant within the PER Department to the Finance Department, if possible.
-This change will align invoicing work with finance/accounting skillsets in the Finance Department and free up capacity for administrative support within the PER Department.
+Contract tracking and payment of consultant invoices should be transferred from the management assistant within the PER Department to the Finance Department, if possible.
+PER staff would continue to review and verify invoices for proper account coding, description of services received, accuracy of invoice totals and rates, etc., as an internal control.
+Finance would provide payment processing, contract balance tracking, audit checks, and financial reporting and compliance.
+This arrangement would be similar to Public Works' current approach, with an assigned Finance Department staff member, who can assist with the PER budget and contracts.
+It will align invoicing work with finance/accounting skillsets in the Finance Department and free up capacity for administrative support within the PER Department.
 This re-alignment will make more efficient use of staff resources and assure invoicing is handled correctly.
 As an alternative, a PER management analyst with an accounting background dedicated to contract management and billing could fill this need.

-6. Action: Transition Developer Deposits/Billing to Finance Department using a Security Deposit and Regular Billing Cycle Model
+6. Action: Enhance Developer Deposits/Billing in the Finance Department using a Security Deposit and Regular Billing Cycle Model

-Management of developer deposits and billing should similarly be transferred wholly to the Finance Department as soon as possible, limiting planner involvement in this function.
+Management of developer deposits and billing should be enhanced in the Finance Department as soon as possible, which would help limited planner involvement in this function.
 The Finance Department is obtaining new software that will allow it to do regular billing on a monthly or quarterly cycle.
 As soon as this software is ready, billing should transition to a true deposit system, where the initial deposit paid by the permit applicant is held as a security and the full amount owed is billed regularly with an itemized accounting of time worked.
 The security deposit should only be drawn down in the event of non-payment, but should normally be returned at case closeout for accounts that are current.
+PER's new Permit Tracking System software will integrate with the new Finance software and should help track intake and refund of deposits.
+PER staff will remain responsible for collecting security deposits per the approved fee schedule at permit application intake as well as for proper, timely case closeout procedures and notifying Finance to return security deposits.